Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Overdamped Limit

 \subsection{OBABO}

 If we consider the update rule of the OBABO scheme

-where ($\eta = \exp{\left(-\gamma h /2\right)}$) and for ease of notation in the above scheme and we have labelled the two noises of one step $\xi_{1}$ and $\xi_{2}$ .
+where ($\eta = \exp{\left(-\gamma h /2\right)}$) and for ease of notation in the above scheme and we have labelled the two noises of one step $\xi_{1}$ and $\xi_{2}$.
 Now we take the limit as $\gamma \to \infty$ we obtain

 which is the Euler-Maruyama scheme for overdamped Langevin with stepsize $h^{2}/2$, which has convergence rate $\mathcal{O}\left(h^{2}m\right)$.
-Hence consistent with our analysis of OBABO and our contraction rate which tends towards $h^{2}m/4$ in the high friction limit.
+Hence consistent with our analysis of OBABO and our contraction rate which tends towards $h^{2}m/4$ in the high-friction limit.